-Our nominating and governance committee is comprised of Geraldine Pannu, Virgil Thompson and Justin Yorke with Virgil Thompson as the chairman of the committee.
+Our nominating and governance committee is comprised of Geraldine Pannu, Virgil Thompson and Justin Yorke, with Virgil Thompson as the chairman of the committee.
 Our Board of Directors has determined that each member of the nominating and corporate governance committee is "independent" as defined in the applicable Nasdaq Listing Rules.
-The nominating and corporate governance committee met once during 2020.
+The nominating and corporate governance committee's responsibilities include: